Monstera Crochet: 9 Ideas + a Free Leaf Coaster Pattern

 How difficult is a monstera crochet pattern?

-Most monstera leaf patterns range from beginner to intermediate.
-The flat wall hanging version is achievable for beginners who know double crochet and chain stitches.
-More complex versions with front-post stitches, color changes, or 3D shaping are intermediate level.
-Start with a simple flat leaf pattern and work your way up to more complex designs.
+Most monstera leaf patterns sit between beginner and intermediate.
+The flat wall-hanging version is doable for beginners who know double crochet and chains; versions with front-post stitches, color changes, or 3D shaping are intermediate.
+Start with a simple flat leaf and work up from there.

 What yarn is best for monstera leaf crochet?

-Medium-weight (worsted) cotton or cotton-blend yarn in 2-3 shades of green works best.
-Cotton holds its shape well for home decor items and provides a smooth, slightly stiff fabric that mimics the waxy texture of real leaves.
-For wall hangings, you can also use chunky cotton cord for a bolder look.
+Medium-weight (worsted) cotton or a cotton blend in 2-3 greens works best.
+Cotton holds its shape for home decor and gives a smooth, slightly stiff fabric that mimics the waxy feel of a real leaf.
+For wall hangings, chunky cotton cord makes a bolder look.

 How do I get my monstera leaf to lay flat?